dmcgrady/instapaper.zsh/README.md

-Simple Instapaper CLI
+Instapaper.zsh (w/ Qutebrowser userscript support)
 ---

-A simple ZSH script for adding URLs to Instapaper.
+A simple ZSH script for adding URLs to Instapaper via CLI.

-With support for functioning as a Qutebrowser userscript.
+With support for functioning as a [Qutebrowser](https://qutebrowser.org) userscript, create a keyboard short to save the current page to [Instapaper](https://instapaper.com).

 ### Installation